Pad Thai(Mee)

 2 tablespoons vegetable oil

-6 cloves garlic, finely chopped, about 2 tablespoons
+6 cloves garlic, finely chopped (about 2 tablespoons)

-2 small shallots, finely chopped, about 2 tablespoons
+2 small shallots, finely chopped (about 2 tablespoons)

 1 tablespoon pickled turnip (store-bought, in a jar)

-1 lb proteine of your choice
+1 lb protein of your choice (e.g., shrimp, chicken, or tofu)

-1/2 cup extra-firm tofu, diced2 large eggs, preferably farm-fresh
+1/2 cup extra-firm tofu, diced

 2 tablespoons peanuts, crushed